NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 This tool is intended to give the users a starting point and does not guarantee the queries or applications with the highest _recommendation_ will actually be accelerated the most.
 Currently, it reports by looking at the amount of time spent in tasks of SQL Dataframe operations.
+Note that the qualification tool estimates assume that the application is run on a dedicated cluster where it can use all of the available Spark resources.

 The estimations for GPU duration are available for different environments and are based on benchmarks run in the applicable environments.
 Here are the cluster information for the ETL benchmarks used for the estimates: